manuGil/lecture-notes/git-notes.md

 $ touch data/a.dat data/b.dat big-data.zip
 ```

 > **Important:** git is not good for tracking large dataset, especially binary files.
-This is because binary files will be fully copied to the repository history when committed, and changes to tracked binary files will cause Git to save a copy file of the file for every commit.
-Therefore, increasing the size of the repository rapidly.
+This is because binary files will be fully copied to the repository history when committed, and *changes to tracked binary files will cause Git to save a copy of the files for every commit.* Therefore, increasing the size of the repository rapidly.

 #### b.
 Create .gitignore File
-> At the root of the repository, create a `.gitignore` file, and type in it the path and name of all files and directories you don't want to tack.
+> At the root of the repository, create a `.gitignore` file, and type in it the path and name of all files and directories you don't want to track.

 ```shell
 $ nano .gitignore